 The Bachelor of Nursing is delivered at the GUC in partnership with USQ.

 |Duration||3 years full time, 6 years part time|

 |CRTafe Pathways||Diploma of Nursing (Enrolled)|

 - Express interest in the Nursing Course for 2021 using the button below.

-- Potential students who have submitted an EOI will be advised of the GUC Nursing Information session, which takes place in September (date to be advised).
+- Potential students who have submitted an EOI will be invited to the GUC Nursing Information session on September 28.
 It is the first step of our application process and essential that you attend if you are wishing to apply for 2021.
 You do need to RSVP.